-Inventories are presented at the lower of cost or market on a first-in, first-out basis and consist of expendable supplies.
+Inventories of governmental funds are presented at the lower of cost or market on a first-in, first-out basis and consist of expendable supplies.
 The cost of such inventories is recorded as expenditures/expenses when consumed rather than when purchased.
-The inventories on hand at June 30, 2015 consist of the following:
+The inventories on hand at June 30, 2016, consisted of the following: